 Using customized computational methods, including large-scale, massively parallel DNA sequencing and chromosomal analysis, the CPD identifies personal mutation signatures for distinct tumor subtypes.
 This information may then be used to determine whether a tumor is susceptible to targeted therapies and to elucidate potential cancer treatment options.

-The Penn Center for Personalized Diagnostics
+The Faculty of the Center for Personalized Diagnostics includes:

 Kojo Elenitoba-Johnson, MD